rusio/testable-services/README.md

 -------------------------------

 - Satellite Component - This is the Subject Under Test, which is exercised during the test.
-- Core Component - This is the regular collaborator of the satellite component, which is not used in the test.
+- Core Component - The regular collaborator of the satellite component, which is not used in the test.
-- External Service - This is another regular collaborator of the satellite component, which might use or be used by the satellite component.
+- External Service - Another regular collaborator of the satellite component, which might use or be used by the satellite component.
-- Embedded Substitute - An in-memory substitute for the real External Service, for example a HTTP client or an embedded database.
+- Embedded Substitute - An in-memory substitute for the real External Service, for example an embedded database.
-- Satellite Component Test - The test initializes the Embedded Service and then the Satellite Component.
+- Satellite Component Test - The test initializes the Embedded Substitute and then the Satellite Component.
 It uses the Embedded Substitute in combination with the Request Handler or Response Handler in order to act and assert.

 Consequences